-If you want to stay in your home as long as possible, it is important to define how you want your home managed your last years and after.
+If you want to stay in your home as long as possible, it is important to define how you want your home managed during your last years and after.
 If you don't, your heirs may end up in court litigating over what is to happen to the property.
 There may be issues over who they think is owed the inheritance or they may argue over whether it should be sold or kept in the family.
-It may even surprise you to learn, that no one may want the house and they just would sell it as soon as possible.
+It may even surprise you to learn that no one may want the house and would rather sell it as soon as possible.
 Either way, if you don't take care of it now, someone else will decide for you.

 If you are not sure what you want to do with your home but do know you want to live in it as long as possible, you should contact an estate attorney.
 Your lawyer can help you figure out the best way to secure the future of your home, which may be by including it in a trust or a Will.

-When your child turns 18 most of your parental rights expire.
+When your child turns 18, most of your parental rights expire.
 You are no longer legally allowed to view their private medical information and you cannot make financial decisions for them.
-You can't make life-changing choices for them anymore such as selecting the school they will attend or stop them (or make them) join the military services.
+You can't make life-changing choices for them anymore, such as selecting the school they will attend or stop them (or make them) join the military services.

 There may still be times when they need your help though.
 For example, if they are incapacitated and cannot make medical choices for themselves.
-After your children turn of age, you may want to schedule a time to sit down with them and help them make the legal documents that need to help them in the event of an emergency.
+After your children turn of age, you may want to schedule a time to sit down with them and help them make the legal documents they need to help them in the event of an emergency.